Jean Becker (violinist)

-Jean Becker (May 11, 1833 – October 10, 1884) was a prominent German violinist from Mannheim in the Grand Duchy of Baden.
+Jean Becker (May 11, 1833 – October 10, 1884) was a German violinist from Mannheim in the Grand Duchy of Baden.

 Life

 He studied with Aloys Kettenus and Vincenz Lachner.
 After a short period as a conductor at Mannheim, he entered upon a series of concert tours (1858).
 He finally settled in Florence, Italy, where he was the founder and first violinist of the Florentine Quartet which was famous throughout the world at the time.